Trending Topics

 Your people are your most valuable asset.
 Without them, the mission doesn’t get done.
 A good leader constantly monitors the welfare, training and readiness of his troops, and does everything he can to assist, ready and safeguard them.
 The nature of military and law enforcement missions dictates that sometimes we’ll have to send our people into harm’s way, but a true leader won’t do it lightly.
 It’s the responsibility of a leader to ensure his troops are prepared and equipped to do the mission, and are properly led.
 A leader doesn’t eat until his troops are fed, and doesn’t sleep until they’ve been taken care of.
 He creates opportunities for growth, models desirable behaviors and provides guidance to help his people improve themselves.
 He takes care of their needs, defends them from external attack, and never forgets that they are the most essential element of mission success.

 A good leader sets the example, and leads from the front.
-He doesn’t ask anything of his troops that he is unwilling or unable to give himself.
+They don’t ask anything of their troops that they are unwilling or unable to give.
 The motto at the United States Army Infantry School is “Follow Me,” which sums up the expectation nicely.
 If your troops are looking around for you, they’d better find you out front.

 The mark of a good person is how they treat people who can do nothing for them.
 Be courteous and professional to everyone around you.
 Treat them with dignity, regardless of their status or rank.
-A leader cannot demand respect from others, if he’s not respectful to others.
+A leader cannot demand respect from others if they are not respectful to others.

-A good leader is able to control his emotions and maintain his calm in the midst of chaos.
-We’re all human, and we all get scared, angry or frustrated at times, but a good leader doesn’t allow these emotions to rule his everyday behavior.
+A good leader is able to control their emotions and maintain their calm in the midst of chaos.
+We’re all human, and we all get scared, angry or frustrated at times, but a good leader doesn’t allow these emotions to rule their everyday behavior.
 A good leader controls his emotions, and models the presence, control and demeanor he wants his subordinates to demonstrate.
-A leader who maintains his composure is a positive influence on those around him, and inspires confidence in his troops.
-A panic-stricken, angry, or petulant leader inspires chaos and provokes the same kind of reaction in his people.
+A leader who maintains their composure is a positive influence on those around them and inspires confidence in his troops.
+A panic-stricken, angry, or petulant leader inspires chaos and provokes the same kind of reaction in their people.
 Kipling said it best: “If you can keep your head when all about you are losing theirs…you’ll be a Man, my son.”
 Your FTO taught you the same thing – always sound cool on the radio.
 That’s good advice to remember, as a police leader.

 Leadership is stressful, and being a police leader is even more stressful.
 Don’t underestimate the power of humor to defuse a tense situation, ease the concerns of your people and demonstrate your humanity.
 Laugh at yourself and your mistakes.
 Laugh at funny situations.
 Be friendly and playful when appropriate.
 These things put people at ease, relieve stress, foster stronger ties with your teammates and enhance two-way communication.
 Leadership is a serious business, and there’s no room for you to be the class clown, but your ability to laugh and smile can be an extremely positive influence on your people and your organization, so lighten up, Francis.